-How Material Safety Data Sheets Fall Short on Safety
+How Safety Data Sheets Fall Short on Safety

 In 2012, OSHA revised its Hazard Communication Standard to adopt the Globally Harmonized System for Classification and Labeling (GHS) – an international system used in many countries for determining the hazards of chemicals and to warn users of chemicals about those hazards through labels and data sheets.
-MSDSs will be replaced by Safety Data Sheets (SDSs) which have a consistent format and may include internationally recognized hazard symbols.
+MSDSs were replaced by Safety Data Sheets (SDSs) which have a consistent format and include internationally recognized hazard symbols.
 But the chemical manufacturer decides what to put in the SDS about the hazard of the chemicals in the product ---- without any government oversight to assure accuracy.

 MSDS often contain inaccurate or missing information.

 According to a 2008 study, between 30 to 100% of products analyzed contained chemicals not declared on an MSDS.
 “Accuracy and completeness were found to be relatively poor, with the majority of studies presenting evidence that the MSDSs under review did not contain information on all the chemicals present, including those known to be serious sensitizers or carcinogens.”
 Some ingredients, such as those in fragrances, are exempt under patent laws regardless of toxicity.
 Furthermore, chemicals were also found at higher concentrations than what the MSDS listed.
 The consistent format on the new Safety Data Sheets do not assure that the information in the new format will be any more accurate.

-Penalties for inaccurate or missing information on an MSDS are too low.
+Penalties for inaccurate or missing information on an SDS are too low.